 Create a response message for the incoming request in rdata with status code st_code and optional status text st_text.
-This function is different than endpoint's API pjsip_endpt_create_response() in that the dialog function adds Contact header in the response where appropriate.
+This function is different than endpoint's API pjsip_endpt_create_response() in that the dialog function adds Contact header and Record-Route headers in the response where appropriate.